npowdthavee/ai.financial.advisor/README.md

-# AI Systems Outperform Humans in Fraud Detection and Resistance to Motivated Investor Pressure
+# Large Language Models Outperform Humans in Fraud Detection and Resistance to Motivated Investor Pressure

 ## Overview